Word Gets Around

 Word Gets Around is the debut studio album by Welsh rock band Stereophonics.
-It was released on 25 August 1997 through V2 Records and reached number six in the UK Albums Chart, making it one of three Stereophonics albums not to reach number one; the other two being 2009's Keep Calm and Carry On, which reached number eleven, and 2013's Graffiti on the Train, which went to number three.
+It was released on 25 August 1997 through V2 Records and reached number six on the UK Albums Chart, making it one of four Stereophonics albums not to reach number one; the other three being 2009's Keep Calm and Carry On, which reached number eleven, 2013's Graffiti on the Train, which went to number three and 2017's Scream Above the Sounds, which just missed the top spot.

 Much of the album is written about everyday life in Cwmaman, the band's hometown.
 The deluxe and super-deluxe editions were released on 18 October 2010.
 The name of the album comes from lyrics in the album's last song, "Billy Davey's Daughter".